 The portable dual dome system uses VRSG to render the dome visual scene content.
 As part of the system MetaVR has provided a 3D terrain database comprised of satellite terrain imagery for the entire continental United States (CONUS++) at 1-meter resolution with higher resolution insets for Nellis Air Force Base (AFB), Edwards AFB, and Fort Worth Naval Air Station Joint Reserve Base (NASJRB) areas.

-The 3.4 meter diameter dome leverages existing joint development between MetaVR and IDSI, which uses the same technology as in the F-16 X-DTT partial dome simulators at the Aviano Air Base in Italy.
+The 3.4 meter diameter dome leverages existing joint development between MetaVR and IDSI, which uses the same technology as in the AFRL F-16 DTT partial dome simulators.

 Zedasoft's dual-dome simulation solution provides the balance of lower overall costs with a small 16’ x 32’ footprint installed under a 10’ ceiling.
 The dome screen provides a 270 degree horizontal by +120 degree/-30 degree vertical field of view.
 This extended vertical field-of-view allows simulator pilots to look up 30 degrees past vertical while providing a 2.5 arc-minutes per pixel high resolution image.